MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/apps-update-experience.md

 # Role of an admin to upgrade Teams apps to a newer version

-When an app is installed for the first time it may require consent of an admin depending on the permissions that the app needs.
+When you install an app for the first time, it may require consent of an admin depending on the permissions that the app needs.
 When a new version of an installed app is made available in the store, then one of the following scenarios occur:

 * If there are changes in app permissions or [some selected functionality](#conditions-when-an-app-update-requires-consent), then the app update requires consent from the app user.
 * If the updated version of the app doesn't require new permissions and has only basic functionality changes, then it updates automatically.